Theophilix/EventTableEdit/README.md

 Event Table Edit (abbrev.
 ETE) is a free and open source table plugin for Joomla 4.x and PHP 8.

-With the plugin, you can create a responsive, editable table with CSV import and export function and XML export/import for table settings.
+With the plugin, you can create a **responsive, editable table** with CSV import and export function and XML export/import for table settings.
 It also has a full rights management (Joomla ACL).
 A small additional plugin (Content - Load ETE) allows users to display two or more tables in an article.
 It is installed automatically, but can be uninstalled without any consequences if this function is not desired.

-With the plugin, you can also create a table to setup an appointment booking system with confirmation emails for users and the admin, including iCal calendar files for for users and the admin in the attachment.
+With the plugin, you can also create a table to setup an **appointment booking system** with confirmation emails for users and the admin, including iCal calendar files for for users and the admin in the attachment.
 Moreover, you can use the booking system to create a volunteer table for an event, where volunteers can enter their names if they want to help for a certain time.
 As it is based on a CSS-template, the layout of the table can be changed easily.
 The responsive function is based on the "Column Toggle Table with Mini Map" from the tablesaw plugins (https://github.com/filamentgroup/tablesaw).

-Download the newest version of the plugin here: https://github.com/Theophilix/EventtableeditNeo/archive/refs/heads/main.zip.
+Download the newest version of the plugin here: .
+Try all the functions (including backend) on the demo site: https://demo.eventtableedit.com.
+Log in as user or admin with the given login credentials.

+Download latest version 1.0.0 (release date: 01.03.2022): https://github.com/Theophilix/EventTableEdit/archive/refs/heads/main.zip.

+Download older versions here: https://github.com/Theophilix/EventTableEdit/releases.

+Version history: scroll down to "II".

 ## I Features: